wkgcass/vproxy/doc/command.md

 #### add to

-Attach an existing server group into `server-groups`.
+Attach an existing server group into `upstream`.

-* weight (w): the weight of group in this server-groups resource
+* weight (w): the weight of group in this upstream resource

 ```
-add server-group sg0 to server-groups sgs0 weight 10
+add server-group sg0 to upstream ups0 weight 10
 "OK"
 ```

 #### list

-Retrieve names of all server group (s) on top level or in a `server-groups`.
+Retrieve names of all server group (s) on top level or in a `upstream`.

 ```
 list server-group
 1) "sg0"

-list server-group in server-groups sgs0
+list server-group in upstream ups0
 1) "sg0"
 ```